Aurora, IL City Council Finalizes 9 For Civilian Review Board...

 Dr. Timothy Brown, a retired clinical psychologist who specialized in fitness-for-duty evaluations of police officers

 Dr. Vincent Gaddis, a college professor for more than 25 years

 Lily Rocha, a regional nonprofit manager

 Andrea McMillian, information technology and innovation manager

 Curtis Wilson, a clinical trials research professional

-With a unanimous 12-0 decision, the Aurora City Council made history recently with an unprecedented vote to create the area’s first-ever Civilian Review Board, a resident-based body to address police misconduct complaints.
+The Aurora City Council recently finalized the nine members of the City's first-ever Civilian Review Board, a resident-based body to address police misconduct complaints.

 “We have made significant advances in our police reform efforts in a short amount of time,” said Aurora Mayor Richard C. Irvin.
 “One of the primary requests from the community was a Civilian Review Board, and we made it a priority to benchmark best practices and established a board unique to the Aurora community.”

-The creation of the Aurora Civilian Review Board (CRB) is one of the key components of the City’s CHANGE Reform Initiative launched by Mayor Irvin in response to the civil unrest caused by the murder of George Floyd last spring.
-Another primary component - the implementation of body cameras for the Aurora Police Department -was approved by the City Council last month and is currently in progress.
+The creation of the Aurora Civilian Review Board (CRB) was one of the key components of the City’s CHANGE Reform Initiative launched by Mayor Irvin in response to the civil unrest caused by the murder of George Floyd last spring.
+Another primary component - the implementation of body cameras for the Aurora Police Department -was approved by the City Council and is currently in progress.